-Business and Economics majors who elect to earn a second major in the Undergraduate Business Department must complete unique "specialization courses" for the second business major.
+Business and Economics majors who elect to earn a second major in the Department of Undergraduate Business must complete unique "specialization courses" for the second business major.
 Specialization courses may only be used for satisfying the requirements for one business major.
 In the event that a specialization course is required for two majors, the student's academic advisor will identify an additional specialization course.

-Only courses in which a student has received a "C" or better may be applied to the minor.
-Students are limited to one minor in the accounting, business and economics, economics, finance, international business and economics, management and organizational behavior, and marketing programs.
-Students (except for Bachelor of Arts in Management students) seeking a minor in business and economics must complete with a grade of "C" or better 21 semester hours which must include ACCT 111(3), 112(3); ECON 101(3), 102(3); and at least three 300-level courses in finance, international business and economics, management or marketing.
+Only courses in which a student has earned a "C" or better may be applied to the minor.
+Students are limited to one minor in the Accounting, Business and Economics, Economics, Finance, International Business and Economics, Management and Organizational Behavior, and Marketing programs.
+Students (except for Bachelor of Arts in Management students) seeking a minor in Business and Economics must complete with a grade of "C" or better 21 semester credit hours which must include ACCT 111(3), 112(3); ECON 101(3), 102(3); and at least three 300-level courses in finance, international business and economics, management or marketing.
 A Bachelor of Arts in Management student may not minor in Business and Economics.
-Students who earn a major in business and economics may not earn a minor in the undergraduate business department.
+Students who earn a degree in Business and Economics may not earn a minor in the Undergraduate Business Department.

 Business and Economics majors must select a concentration (main campus only).
-Concentrations in Business Analytics, Integrated Marketing Communications, Managing Human Resources, Operations Management, Personal Financial Planning, Sports Management and Sports Marketing are available in combination with this major.
+Concentrations in Business Analytics, Digital Marketing, Integrated Marketing Communications, Managing Human Resources, Operations Management, Personal Financial Planning, Sports Management, Sports Marketing, and Visualization Techniques are available in combination with this major.
 Requirements listed below must be completed with a "C" or better.

-Business Analytics Concentration: BALT 310, BALT 320, BALT 330, and BALT 340.
+Business Analytics Concentration: BALT 310, BALT 320, BALT 330 and BALT 340.